-In case the property MG Autonomous Bearer Release Indicator (abri) is set to True, the MG initiates the bearer release of the related SEP as well.

-8.6.9.4 Signal alert received from MGC
+8.6.5.4 H.248: MGC driven TLS session release

-In case the signal alert is received and the parameter Alert Level (al) is set to “fatal” or if the parameter Alert Description (ad) is set to “close_notify”, the TLS session closure is initiated by the MG by sending a TLS alert with the same parameter as received from the MGC.
+In case the H.248 signal tlsbsc/RelBNC is received the TLS session closure shall be initiated by the MG by sending a TLS alert close_notify towards remote TLS entity.

-The alert signal does not generate the notification TLS-Session Termination Alert (sta) in return.
+The TLS alert signal does not generate the notification TLS-Session Termination Alert (sta) in return.